Frequently Asked Questions

-Teams are comprised of 4-5 students, and the same students must compete in all rounds of the competition.
+Teams are comprised of 4-5 students; the same students must compete in all rounds of the competition.
 The top four scores from each individual round are included in team totals.
 Changes to your team roster may be made prior to the start of competition; no changes can be made to team rosters after competition begins.

 How does individual competition work?

 Individuals (not part of a team) compete for Fact Drill and Individual Round awards and are not eligible for Team Round awards.
 Some competition sites allow individuals to form ad-hoc teams to participate in Team Rounds for fun and without eligibility for team awards.